Cantor Fitzgerald slashes price target on Akebia Therapeutics Inc. [AKBA] – find out why.

 The options have an exercise price of $2.71 per share, which is equal to the closing price of Akebia’s common stock on the grant date.
 Each stock option vests over four years, with 25% of the shares vesting on the first anniversary of the grant date and the remaining 75% of shares vesting quarterly thereafter, in each case, subject to the new employee’s continued service with Akebia.
 Each stock option has a 10-year term and is subject to the terms and conditions of Akebia’s Inducement Award Program and a stock option agreement covering the grant.

-The results of the trading session contributed to over 4996545 shares changing hands.
-Over the past one week, the price volatility of Akebia Therapeutics Inc. stands at 5.99% while the volatility over the past one month is 5.46%.
+It opened the trading session at $2.36, the shares rose to $2.57 and dropped to $2.34, the range by which the price of stock traded the whole day.
+The daily chart for AKBA points out that the company has recorded -32.69% loss over the past six months.
+However, it is still -10.36% lower than its most recent low trading price.

-The market cap for AKBA stock reached $423.74 million, with 173.78 million shares outstanding and 172.71 million shares in the current float.
-Compared to the average trading volume of 2.16M shares, AKBA reached a trading volume of 4996545 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 2.32M shares, AKBA reached to a volume of 16229041 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for AKBA shares is $7.17 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on AKBA stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.